brotatotes/bht-automation/bht gen 2/Romans/Chapter 8/Romans 8 35 bht.md

 3. "In our day the dangers are different, but none the less real and quite as often disturbing our sense of Christ’s love to us."

 ### John Gill:
-1. "By 'the love of Christ' is not meant the saints' love to Christ, but his love to them."
-2. "Nothing more effectually serves such purposes, than the love of Christ."
+1. "By 'the love of Christ' is not meant the saints' love to Christ, but his love to them...this is never called the love of Christ."
-3. "This is the bond of union to Christ; and the union which is made by it is exceeding near and close; it is real; perfect, and indissoluble, nothing can separate from it."
+2. "The separation here interrogated is not of Christ from us, but of us from him...nothing can separate from it."
+3. "Not tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword...cannot separate from the love of Christ."

 ### John Wesley:
-1. "Who shall separate us from the love of Christ — Toward us?
-Shall affliction or distress..."
+1. "Who shall separate us from the love of Christ...can any of these separate us from his protection in it?"
-2. "He proceeds in order, from less troubles to greater: can any of these separate us from his protection in it; and, if he sees good, deliverance from it?"
+2. "Shall affliction or distress - He proceeds in order, from less troubles to greater."
+3. "...and, if he sees good, deliverance from it?"

 ## Debug Info